-For the fiscal years ended December 31, 2019, 2020 and 2021, we had negative cash flows from operating activities of RMB6.2 million, RMB983.4 million and RMB1.02 billion (US\$160.1 million), respectively.
+For the fiscal years ended December 31, 2020, 2021 and 2022, we had negative cash flows from operating activities of RMB983.4 million, negative cash flows from operating activities of RMB1.02 billion and positive cash flows from operating activities of RMB136.2 million (US\$19.7 million), respectively.
 We may require additional cash resources due to changed business conditions or other future developments, including any marketing initiatives, investments or acquisitions we may decide to pursue.
 To the extent we are unable to generate sufficient cash flow, we may be forced to cancel, reduce or delay these activities.
 Our ability to generate cash to meet our operating needs and expenditures will depend on our future performance and financial condition, which will be affected by financial, business, economic, legislative, regulatory and other factors, including potential changes in costs, pricing, the success of product innovation and marketing, competitive pressure and consumer preferences.
 If our cash flows and capital resources are insufficient to fund our cash needs, we could face substantial liquidity problems and could be forced to reduce or delay investments and capital expenditures or to dispose of material assets or operations.
 Alternatively, if our sources of funding are insufficient to satisfy our cash requirements, we may seek to obtain credit facilities or sell equity or debt securities.
 The sale of equity securities would result in dilution of our existing shareholders, including holders of our ADSs.
 The incurrence of indebtedness would result in debt service obligations and operating and financing covenants that could restrict our operations.
 Furthermore, it is uncertain whether financing will be available in amounts or on terms acceptable to us, if at all, which could materially and adversely affect our business, financial condition and results of operations.